 The Company's contracts with customers may provide for multiple promised goods and services.
 The Company typically analyzes the contract and identifies the performance obligations by evaluating whether the promised goods and services are capable of being distinct within the context of the contract at contract inception.
 Promised goods and services that are not distinct at contract inception are combined.
 The next step after identifying the performance obligations is determining the transaction price, which includes the impact of variable consideration, based on contractually fixed amounts and an estimation of variable consideration.
 The Company allocates the transaction price to each performance obligation based on relative stand-alone selling price.
 Judgment is exercised to determine the stand-alone selling price of each distinct performance obligation.
 The Company estimates the stand-alone selling price by reference to the total transaction price less the sum of the observable stand-alone selling prices of other goods or services promised in the contract.
 In general, transaction price is determined by estimating the fixed amount of consideration to which we are entitled for transfer of goods and services and all relevant sources and components of variable consideration.
-Revenues are generally recognized when control of the promised goods or services.
+Revenues are generally recognized when control of the promised goods or services is transferred to their customers either at a point in time or over time, in an amount that reflects the consideration it expects to be entitled to in exchange for those goods or services.